Huegoxaga/notes/python/tools-and-packages.md

 - `plt.skcd()` set a comic style
 - `plt.show()` show the graph
 - `plt.savefig('filename.png')` save the file in the working directory.
+- `plt.get_cmap('color_code')` return a list of colors as color map, [Click](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html) to see all options, color is in RBG and has been divided by `255`

 ## BeautifulSoup